-We are currently unable to bring our community of young people, families, adults, and teachers to our programs at Point Reyes National Seashore, but we are still here for you!
+Our programs at Point Reyes National Seashore are looking much different, but we are still here for you!
 We will lend support by sharing information and ideas, by encouraging exploration of the various places where we are taking shelter, and by forging new and deeper connections with each other and our shared natural world.
 Follow us on social media and together we can #ParkInPlace.

 Park in Place Educational Webinar Series

 Shark Week: Red Barn Virtual Shark Talk with Scot Anderson - Tuesday, August 11 at 6pm

 Biologist and longtime shark researcher, Scot Anderson, joins PRNSA and NPS for a special Shark Week webinar!
 We are thrilled to host Scot for this event.

 Passing the Torch: The Rebels of Point Reyes National Seashore - August 18 at 6pm

 PRNSA is honored to host this tribute to the rebels who fought for the conservation of Point Reyes National Seashore with filmmakers Nancy Kelly and Kenji Yamamoto.
 Joining us also will be longtime NPS marine biologist Dr. Sarah Allen, who will give a presentation on the - then and now - science of conservation at Point Reyes.